sombriks/enterprise-kotlin-handbook/docs/0011-kotlin-basics.md

 ```

 Note: kotlinx samples needs an [extra library][0201], and the command line
-compiler is most buggy.
-But coroutines samples will run on [playground][0188] in
+compiler is buggy.
+But coroutines samples will run fine on [playground][0188] in
 jvm mode.

 ## Next steps